How to Choose the Right Surfboard

-With a little more volume in his board, the older surfer could stretch out his session to the same length as the younger surfer as he won’t need to spend the same energy paddling into the waves.
+With a little more volume in his board, the older surfer could stretch out his session to the same length as the younger surfer as he won’t need to spend the same amount of energy to paddle into waves.

 Your height and weight will definitely play a key role in determining which boards are best for you to ride.
-Because these are the most obvious elements, many volume calculators rely heavily on these details to find your volume.
+Because these are the most obvious elements, many volume calculators rely heavily on these details to find your perfect surfboard volume.

 However, often these calculators won’t take anything else into consideration.

 adds in those extra details such as ability, age, preference for board types and the waves you normally surf to give you the best results.

 This aside, height and weight will always play a crucial part of choosing your perfect surfboard.
-They should be used as a starting point for choosing your surfboard.
+These factors should certainly be used as a starting point for finding the right board.

 Obviously, the bigger you are, the bigger your board will have to be.
 Input your attributes into the Board Engine to see what the ideal board litre range is:

-Take two professional surfers in Mick Fanning and Dion Atkinson.
-Mick weighs in around the 73kg mark and 177cm tall while Dion is about 188cm and 81kg.
+Take two professional surfers in Mick Fanning and Jack Freestone.
+Mick weighs in around the 73kg mark and 177cm tall while Jack is about 185cm and 86kg.

 .
 Both are well rounded performance shortboards that have been designed with each surfer in mind and both boards love to be ridden in good conditions.

-The DHD Surfboards Ducks Nuts MF Replica model ridden by Mick Fanning (above) and the JR Surfboards The Donny (below) created and developed for Dion Atkinson.
+The DHD Surfboards MF DNA model ridden by Mick Fanning (above) and the Pyzel Surfboards Radius (below) created and developed for John John Florence.

 No. 4: Your Wave Type

 Finally, we get to one of the more personal questions.
 Which wave type do you like to surf?
 This is the main reason most surfers own a quiver of boards.
 Wave types and conditions can be so different from beach to beach and even day to day.

 If you plan on surfing a lot, you’re gonna need a selection of boards to help you surf your best in everyday conditions.